 The project team will work with the volunteer community to identify people with skills relevant to this process and build teams who will provide “staff” support the working groups.
 These will include people with professional or other expertise in business operations, project management, human resources, grant writing, research, event planning and business analytics.

 Note: In early 2019, before we even announced the program, we had four professional project managers and fifteen professionals in writing/advertising/marketing fields volunteer to provide free staff support for the working group efforts.

 The state chair will appoint a special task force to compile and prioritize these proposals into a strategic plan for the state party for building capacity for the next election cycle and beyond.
 This task force may also choose to use the output of the working groups to develop longer-term strategic plans.

 This may seem ambitious but there are several reasons to believe that significant increases in funding are achievable.

 First, these proposals should have the level of detail and accountability usually seen only in proposals for federal government or major foundation grants.
 This will provide potential donors with greater confidence that funding will be effectively utilized.

 Second, both the level of ambition and the unique process of development should provide ample opportunity for positive media coverage which will draw attention from small and large donors alike.

-Note: Dramatic increases in spending in 2020 ($15 billion in federal races alone) with disappointing results, especially massive expenditures on television advertising with diminishing rates of return on investment, may motivate people to fund projects with a higher potential rate of impact, like the type of long-term organizing that showed postive results in Georgia and Arizona.
+NOTE: Donors are frustrated by disappointing results, despite dramatic increases in campaign spending ($15 billion in 2020 federal races alone), especially massive expenditures on television advertising with diminishing return on investment.
+Donors may be motivated to fund projects with a higher potential rate of impact, like the type of long-term organizing that showed postive results in Georgia.